Manchester Corporation tram no. 127 turning from Manchester Road, Hyde, into Market Street on its way to the terminus by the market.

 Roadworks and other developments have all but wiped out this end of Hyde; only the shop on the left remains of the buildings around the road-junction (Newton Street and its many rather-dingy shops has gone completely, replaced by a motorway-slip road and the M67 itself).
 The prominent building that was 'Garbetts' Comfort Corner' sold shoes and, interestingly, gave prominence in one of its display-windows to a framed photo of a Manchester tram passing under the nearby, and still extant, railway bridge; the picture was dated 'April 13th,1947' and showed the dual tram/trolleybus wiring arrangement that is also visible in this picture.
 It took Manchester's transport department quite some time (1951?) to get the trolleybuses into the picture.

-Photo taken by unknown, courtesy John Hardman, late 1940s, Manchester Road, Hyde
+Photo taken by R.B.Parr, courtesy John Hardman, Saturday 28 June 1947, Manchester Road, Hyde

 See the Site Map for further details about copyright.